-Undergraduate tuition at Carnegie-Mellon for the 2016-2017 academic year is $51,196.
-Slightly fewer than half their students receive need-based aid and the average financial aid award is approximately $36,000.
+Undergraduate tuition at Carnegie-Mellon for the 2019-2020 academic year is about $75,000.
+About 76 percent of their first year students who apply for it receive need-based aid and the average financial aid award is approximately $37,000.
 Of their 2015 graduates, 85 percent were employed full-time with another 10 percent going on to pursue a graduate degree.
 The computer science program is approximately 31 percent female, a rarity in the field.

 Stanford University's Computer Science Department is located in the heart of the Silicon Valley and offers Bachelor's, Master's and Doctoral degrees with tracks in a variety of areas such as artificial intelligence, biocomputation, human-computer interaction and a host of others.
 Students can even custom design their curriculum to meet their specific career goals.

 Many of their faculty and alumni have won the prestigious A. M. Turing Award as well as numerous other awards.
 The Computer Science Department has close ties with companies in the Valley, several of which were started by Stanford graduates.